 The Canadian government had granted Teleglobe a 10-year exclusive monopoly over international traffic, which Teleglobe advised the government should be allowed to expire in April 1997.
 However, based on Canada's commitment in the WTO Agreement on Telecommunications, Teleglobe's monopoly will extend until October 1, 1998, whereupon an international license regime will be adopted.
-As a result, private telecommunications operators such as Primus may be allowed to provide international switched voice and other services.
+As a result, Primus along with other competitors may be allowed to provide international switched voice and other services.